 The quality of the rubber compound is much harder to judge than the traction pattern.
 Softer rubber will often work better indoors but attract a lot of dust, hard rubber is a lot more durable but doesn't provide the same grip on pristine hardwood courts.
 As a rule of thumb, if you have the option between colorways with translucent and solid outer soles, always go with the solid option.
-A solid rubber outer sole might not look as nice, but if often performs much better especially on dusty courts.
+A solid rubber outer sole might not look as nice, but it often performs much better especially on dusty courts.

-The cushioning of a basketball shoe becomes more the important the heavier you are.
-If you are a 5'6″ guard who weighs 140 lbs, you won't need a lot of cushioning, and you will probably prefer the responsiveness and court feel of a firmer setup.
+The cushioning of a basketball shoe becomes more important the heavier you are.
+If you are a 5'6" guard who weighs 140 lbs, you won't need a lot of cushioning, and you will probably prefer the responsiveness and court feel of a firmer setup.
 But bigger and heavier guys put a lot of pressure on their joints and profit immensely from a softer and more forgiving cushioning.

 Nike Zoom Air